Hua2308/Docs/Encode/Encoding.md

 * Computer can only save 0 and 1 digit.
-To be able to compute/store/transfer information, we need a encoding and decoding system to translate symbol into number.
+To be able to compute/store/transfer information, we need a encoding and decoding system to convert symbol into numbers, and vice versa.
 E.g. A -> 0000 0001.
-* Encoding system:
-  * ASCII: 7 bits -> 128 symbols including letters, numbers, and etc.
-  * UTF-8: 32 bits -> 1,112,064 symbols including characters from all languages
-* Number vs. number in string:
-  * 1 vs "1": both 1 is stored as 092, however, in "1", 1 is stored together with quotes, such as 042 092 042, which can be understood by language interpreter that this is number in string.
+* Byte vs character:
+  * Byte is 8 bits, which can be represented in the number range of 0 - 255.
+Byte is raw data that computer can process but is meaningless for human.
+  * Character is human readable format.
+To convert bytes into character, we need to use encoding.
+Common encoding includes UTF-8, UTF-16, UTF-32, meaning 1 bytes(8 bits) to 1 character, 2 bytes(16 bits) to 1 character, 4 bytes(32 bits) to 1 character.